 We need software that’ll help us.

-In this guide, we’ll show you how you can help your team perform better by managing projects with Office 365.
-And if you’re wondering how to use Office 365 for project management along with the best tools to integrate with Office 365, we’ll cover that, too.
+In this guide, we’ll show you how you can help your team perform better by managing projects with Microsoft 365.

 Let’s imagine our team’s project is getting to the North Pole

 Tasks are the individual steps we have to take to get there.
 They’re tiny objectives, items on a to-do list that’s titled “Project North Pole.”
 If getting there is the project, it’s the title of the to-do list, and tasks are items on it.

 Project management means making sure that everything is going according to the schedule, and breaking up that immense feat into a number of tasks.
 With project management, we’ll get to the North Pole.
 But only if our task management is on par for the course, as well.